Woman silhouette at sunset

 • What contributed to your first quiet questioning of whether parenthood was right for you?

 • Were there people, ideas, or relationships that shaped your early assumptions?
+How?

 • What experiences helped you evolve into someone who could question the scripts you grew up with?